-I also add red onions not just for their flavor, but also their gorgeous color, which deepens as they marinate in the dressing.
+I also add red onions, not just for their flavor, but also their gorgeous color, which deepens as they marinate in the dressing.

 Herbs and seasonings

 I've used both dried and fresh dill.
 I have to say that fresh gives you better flavor, but dried is more convenient.

 The part that makes Tangy 3-bean salad tangy is seasoned rice vinegar.

-Next, add the beans and vegetables to a large plastic storage container.
-Add the dressing, shake well, and let marinate for at least 30 minutes or up to 2 days.
+Cover and let marinate in the refrigerator for at least 30 minutes or up to 2 days.

-I make a big batch and my family eats it for days afterward: with meat, over rice, by itself…
+I make a big batch and my family eats it for days afterward with meat, over rice, or just by itself.

 Stay safe.
 Stay well.